Every story on Radish needs to have a genre and subgenre before you can hit "publish."

-Absolutely.
-Please check out our definitions for each subgenre below - we’ve also included some example books, movies, and tv shows to help illustrate other content with the same subgenre.
+To help provide more context, we’ve also included some example books, movies, and tv shows to help illustrate other content with the same subgenre to best help you determine where your story fits best.

 Romance Subgenres